How Can I Get a Mortgage with a Poor or Bad Credit Score?

 - The level of debt you have compared to your income

 When you apply for a mortgage, the first stage is the DIP (Decision in Principle).
-This is when the lender applies credit score to assess whether they’ll grant you a mortgage.
-These lenders review the information credit reference agencies hold on you – i.e. they perform a credit check - and give points based on the information you provide them with on your application to calculate your score.
+This is when the lender uses your credit score to assess whether they’ll grant you a mortgage.
+To do this, these lenders review the information credit reference agencies hold on you – i.e. they perform a credit check - and give points based on the information you provide them with on your application to calculate your score.
 All the big lenders credit score.

 Lenders set their own minimum credit score requirements for mortgages in the UK.
 As a general rule, it’s unlikely you’ll get a mortgage from a high street lender unless you have a very good or excellent credit score.